BACKPACK TO BRIEFCASE PROFESSIONAL DEVELOPMENT CURRICULUM

 In the fall or spring semester, VSB sophomores participate in this required one-credit seminar focusing on self-assessment, career exploration, personal brand development, internship and job search strategies, interviewing skills, networking, and professional values.
 Throughout the semester, students are presented with opportunities to interact with alumni and employers, and to practice skills critical to success in the career development process.

 Gaining a Competitive Edge

 VSB 3000: BARTLEY BriefCASE CHALLENGE

 In the fall or spring semester, VSB juniors enroll in this required one-credit course that provides preparation for and culminates in an internal case competition.
 Students work in small groups to analyze a case and present their findings and recommendations to a panel of company executives and faculty during a day-long competition.
-Written and verbal communication skills, analysis, team dynamics, and leadership are integrated throughout the course, and students submit an executive summary of the case.
+Written and verbal communication skills, analysis, team dynamics, and leadership are addressed throughout the course, and students submit an executive summary of the case.
 This course also provides a wide array of networking opportunities; students interact with and are provided with feedback from business professionals.

-Previous case studies: Heineken, Amazon, Aston Martin, Tesla Motors, Nestle's, Apple, Inc., Hot Chicken, Facebook Fake News in the Post-Truth World, Café Kenya, Roku, Bodega Aurrera
+Previous case studies*: Amazon, Aston Martin, HTD and Virtual Reality, Apple, Inc., Hot Chicken Takeover, Facebook Fake News in the Post-Truth World, Café Kenya, Roku, Bodega Aurrera, Voice War, Mastercard